 The immediate-release variety has a half-life of 8-37 hours.
 It comes in 5 mg, 7.5 mg, and 10 mg tablets.
 This in mind, it could take the body 37 hours to reduce a 10 mg dose to 5 mg in your body.

 The extended-release has a half-life of 32-33 hours.
 It comes in 15 mg or 30 mg capsules.
 It could take the body 33 hours to reduce a 30 mg dose to 15 mg in your body.

 That said, the average half-life is 18 hours overall and most people take the 5 mg dose.
 If it was only taken once, an average person would have 2.5 mg in their body at 18 hours.
 At 36 hours, there would be 0.75 mg.
 The catch is, most people are directed to take the medication three times per day.

 Flexeril builds up in your body quickly.
 Within three or four days of regular dosing, the amount retained in your plasma is roughly four-times more than a single dose.
 This is why the amount being taken and the length of time taken has such a profound impact on how long it stays in the body.

 How Long Does Flexeril Stay in Lab Tests?

 Most lab tests aren’t screening for Flexeril.
 It’s not even usually part of a comprehensive 12 panel drug test.
 However, employers can pick and choose which substances to screen for.
 Some may specifically look for cyclobenzaprine.
 This is more common when drowsiness or disorientation in the workplace poses a safety risk.
 Doctors may order lab tests to check for it as well.

 The window in which the medication might show up in a drug test varies on the type of screening performed.
-The four most common, which will be outlined below, include:

 - Urine tests